Boris Johnson takes heat for saying U.K. did everything it could about covid

 On Tuesday evening from 10 Downing Street, Johnson said, “I’m deeply sorry for every life that has been lost, and, of course, as prime minister, I take full responsibility for everything the government has done.
 What I can tell you is that we truly did everything we could and continue to do everything that we can.”

-The comment wasn’t as inflammatory as when president Donald Trump said about U.S. coronavirus deaths: “It is what it is.”
+The comment wasn’t as inflammatory as when President Donald Trump said about U.S. coronavirus deaths: “It is what it is.”
 But it prompted the same sort of blowback.

 Skeptics on Wednesday ticked off long lists of alleged mistakes and broken promises, a policy of “dithering and delays,” as a leader of the Scottish National Party Ian Blackford put it.